Best Buy To The Rescue

 Then, after a traffic light junction, I’m on a 1960s two lane knackered concrete roadway for a few miles.
 True Old 66!
 Then back onto a modern 4 lane highway for a while on the outskirts of the city.
 Then it’s onto the Interstate for about 400 yards, then back onto a 2 lane road with a decent surface, and then… I’m still 5 miles away from the hotel!

 Anyway, you get the drift I hope.
 I do eventually arrive at the Hampton Inn & Suites Oklahoma City Bricktown around 5 pm.
 The sky has nearly cleared and it’s hot, around 88º F. I get checked in, and park in the attached garage.
 Up in my room I do my admin for tomorrow then check out options for dinner.
 I discover the place I’d initially identified doesn’t serve food.
 Oversight on my part.

 But I find somewhere interesting – Bricktown has loads of food and drink places, that’s why I chose a hotel there.
-So at 7.45 pm I walk down the street to TapWerks Ale House & Café.
+So at 7.45 pm I walk down the street to TapWerks Ale House & Café (which permanently closed in 2021).
 It’s pretty much empty, although it is a Sunday night.
 I perch up at the bar and peruse the beer and food menus, and order.
 I have never seen as many draft beer taps as this bar has.
 There must be 50 plus.

 Craft beer in America has become a bewildering experience.
 There is too much choice, too much diversity.
 You actually can’t buy a ‘normal’ beer anymore (Bud and Coors aren’t normal beers to my mind).
 All the craft beers are increasingly niche, sometimes to the point of ‘undrinkability’.